jrcook416/zencart/IEMS_MODS.md

  */
 ```
 Additionally, each changed code block or line should be marked with a comment as well.
 This will make upgrading and troubleshooting easier.
+The Zen Cart standard is that PHPDoc blocks be used at the beginning of the file and every ten lines.
 _**Go into details on upgrading and changing code.**_

 1. IEMS specific functions have been added to the extra_functions folders on core and Vector.
 Changes to iems.php should be copied to both the core and Vector includes/functions/extra_functions folder.
 These function files are included with the repository.